canonical/terraform-provider-maas/DEVELOPMENT.md

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.4.x
 - [Go](https://golang.org/doc/install) >= 1.22
 - A MAAS installation running.
 See the [maas-dev-setup](https://github.com/canonical/maas-dev-setup) repository for more information on a development setup.
+- [CLA](https://ubuntu.com/legal/contributors) signed with the email used with git and GitHub.

 ## Branching strategy